sh-bd/IDM-Activation-Script/README.md

 ## Troubleshoot

 -   Browser Integration Fix: [Chrome](https://www.internetdownloadmanager.com/register/new_faq/bi9.html) - [Firefox](https://www.internetdownloadmanager.com/register/new_faq/bi4.html)
--   Raise the issue on [Github](https://github.com/WindowsAddict/IDM-Activation-Script) with screenshots.
+-   Raise the issue on [Github](https://github.com/sh-bd/IDM-Activation-Script) with screenshots.

 ## Changelog

+#### v1.3

+-   Again IDM started to showing fake serial popups.
+However, we have fixed the issue.

 #### v1.2

 -   Added back activation option with a randomized name, email, and key in registration details along with a warning that it's not working for some users, the recommended option is to use Freeze trial.